TheScrewUpTeam/SE-Heat-Management/README.md

 - The config file is saved as `TSUT_HeatManagement_Config.xml` in your world's Storage folder.
 - You can change heat coefficients, critical temperatures, and more.
-- **New:** `LIMIT_TO_PLAYER_GRIDS` (true/false) — If true, the mod will only apply heat simulation to grids owned by the local player.
-The mod will now automatically enable or disable heat management for grids as you take or lose ownership, without requiring a reload.
+- **Auto-updating config** system that preserves your settings while keeping the mod up to date.
+- **New features:**
+  - `HEAT_GLOW_INDICATION` (true/false) — Toggle visual heat glow effects.
+  - `DISCHARGE_HEAT_CONFIGURABLE` (true/false) — Enable custom heat settings for battery discharge.
+  - `HEATPIPE_CONDUCTIVITY` — Control the efficiency of heat pipe networks.
 - The mod will always use the config from your current save, so each world can have its own heat rules.

 ---

 # Extensibility

 This mod is now fully extensible!
-3rd party developers can integrate their own heat logic, effects, and custom behaviors using the provided API.
+3rd party developers can integrate their own heat logic, effects, and custom behaviors using the provided API (v1.0.1).

+Key features for modders:
+- Easy integration with just one file (`HmsApiV1.0.cs`)
+- Heat network support for advanced thermal management
+- Comprehensive utility functions for heat calculations
+- Visual effects API for custom heat indicators

 For a complete integration guide and examples, see [EXTENSIBILITY.md](./EXTENSIBILITY.md).